hmrc/economic-crime-levy-stubs/README.md

 | X00000000000400     | Bad request response (400)             |
 | X00000000000500     | Internal server error response (500)   |

-**NOTE**: In all cases, any ID other than those listed in the above tables will result in a "No data found" (404) response.
+**NOTE**: Any Business Partner ID other than those listed in the above table will result in 200 'Not subscribed (form bundle not found)' response.

 ## Running the service